lay-john/FLARE24-Task2/README.md

-You also can run the inference.py to inference.
+You also can run the inference.py to inference, but in this part, But here we are using GPU inference without any speed optimization.

 ```
 python inference.py [INPUT_FOLDER] [OUTPUT_FOLDER]